cognitedata/cognite-inso-powershell-functions/README.md

 * Adds the required Redirect URLs for the Oauth Proxy used to authenticate users
 * Includes MS Graph permissions to keep the user logged in and provide the application with basic info about the user
 * Includes API permission to the specified Cognite API
+* Grants API permissions for all users on behalf of the admin
 * Generates credentials valid for the next 99 years

 __Parameters__